-- Eligible Dependent: A dependent child of a full-time benefit eligible employee who has met the two-year continuous employment requirement is considered eligible for the TE program.
+A dependent child of a full-time benefit eligible employee who has met the two-year continuous employment requirement is considered eligible for the TE program.
 Eligibility is meant to extend to natural children, legally adopted children and step-children (married or unmarried).
 Dependent children shall be those defined by the dependent support test rules of the Internal Revenue Code of the United States of America.
 Eligibility does not extend to foreign exchange students, foster children or married children’s spouses or children.
-Scholarships will not be provided to dependent children beyond the age of twenty-five (25).

 In determining eligibility for the TE benefit, the student must apply for all state and/or federal aid for which he/she may be eligible.

-- Liaison Officer: DePauw’s Tuition Exchange Liaison Officer is Bruce Burking, Training and Employee Relations Specialist, Office of Human Resources.
+DePauw’s Tuition Exchange Liaison Officer is Bruce Burking, Manager of Safety and Risk Management Services, Office of Human Resources.

-If the number of applications received exceeds the number of slots, prospective candidates will be selected as follows:
+If the number of applications received exceeds the number of slots which DePauw is willing to sponsor for the respective academic year, prospective candidates will be selected as follows:

-- a.
 First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
-A student must be recertified annually to ensure continued TE scholarship eligibility.
-The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year: continue enrollment at the current institution, withdraw from the institution, or transfer to another institution.
+The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year if the student intends to withdraw from the institution or transfer to another institution.